SvenMichaelKlose/tunix/src/tunix/README.md

 ### "G$": List general infomation

-Unlike the other list functions this one returns a list of comma-separated key/value pairs.
-These are the keys:
+This function returns these key/value
+pairs:

 1. "NPROCS": Number of processes.
 2. "MPROCS": Max. number of processes.